Warner Bros. Cartoons: 1967–1969: Warner Bros.-Seven Arts Animation

 The studio was originally founded in May 1966 as Warner Bros.
-Animation, after its contract with DePatie-Freleng Enterprises expired.
+Animation, after its contract with DePatie–Freleng Enterprises expired.
 The new cartoon studio was to be founded and headed by studio executive William L. Hendricks, and after an unsuccessful attempt at luring Bob Clampett out of retirement, former Walter Lantz Productions and Hanna-Barbera animator Alex Lovy was appointed director at the new studio.
 He brought his longtime collaborator, Laverne Harding to be the new studio's chief animator, and brought in Disney animator Volus Jones and Ed Solomon who also started at Disney as an assistant, which contributed to make cartoons from this era of the studio stylistically quite different from the studio's "Golden Age".
 Lovy also brought in animator Ted Bonnicksen and layout artist Bob Givens, both veterans of the original studio.
-Shortly after the studio opened, Warner Bros. was bought out by Seven Arts Associates, and the studio renamed Warner Bros.-Seven Arts.
+Shortly after the studio opened, Warner Bros.
+Pictures was bought out by Seven Arts Associates, and the studio renamed Warner Bros.-Seven Arts.

-Initially, Lovy's new team produced more Daffy and Speedy cartoons, but soon moved to create new characters such as Cool Cat and Merlin the Magic Mouse, and even occasional experimental works such as Norman Normal (1968), the only cartoon not to be in either series.
-Lovy's cartoons were not well received, and many enthusiasts regard them (particularly his Daffy and Speedy efforts) as the worst cartoons ever produced by the studio.
+Initially, Lovy's new team produced more Daffy Duck and Speedy Gonzales cartoons, but soon moved to create new characters such as Cool Cat and Merlin the Magic Mouse, and even occasional experimental works such as Norman Normal (1968), the only cartoon not to be in either series.
+Warner Bros.-Seven Arts intended to develop more original characters during Lovy's tenure, but most of them never went into fruition.
+Some of these character pitches included The Super Snooper (which was recently used on The Quick Draw McGraw Show and a Daffy Duck cartoon from 1952), a pirate character named Jolly Roger (who is described in retrospect as a clone of Yosemite Sam), a Tasmanian Devil-esque rival for Speedy named Butch Catsidy, a series based on the character Spooky from the Cool Cat cartoon Big Game Haunt (1968), and new a Road Runner and Coyote series starring the Bird Watcher, in a parody of nature documentaries.
+Other scrapped pitches included adaptations of Mack Sennett's Keystone Cops and Puff the Magic Dragon, and a television series based on Al Capp's Li'l Abner comics.
+A number of pitches however were retrofitted into either Cool-Cat/Merlin cartoons or as one-shots.